-With several permanent exhibits and an intriguing selection of temporary exhibits on view, plan to spend at least a few hours perusing the National Constitution Center.
+With several permanent exhibits, rare artifacts, and historic documents on view, plan to spend at least a few hours perusing the National Constitution Center.

-Next up: Signer's Hall, the iconic exhibit filled with 42 bronze statues of the Founding Fathers (39 of whom signed the Constitution).
+Signer's Hall, one of the Center's most popular and iconic attractions, is filled with 42 bronze statues of the Founding Fathers (39 of whom signed the Constitution).
 These life-size works of art were based on portraits and written descriptions of each man and are posed in ways that represent their unique personalities.
 You can't miss George Washington, who, at 6'2", towered over his contemporaries.

 Freedom Rising is a 360-degree live performance set in the Sidney Kimmel Theater.
 Audience members will be treated to a monologue describing the story of the U.S. Constitution and how the arduous struggle for freedom shaped the America that exists today.

 Civil War and Reconstruction: The Battle for Freedom and Equality is the first exhibit in America devoted to exploring how constitutional clashes over slavery set the stage for the Civil War, and how the nation transformed the Constitution to more fully embrace the Declaration of Independence’s promise of freedom and equality.

 The Center’s newest exhibit, The 19th Amendment: How Women Won the Vote, traces the triumphs and struggles that led to the ratification of the 19th Amendment, and features some of the many women who transformed constitutional history—including Elizabeth Cady Stanton, Alice Paul, and Ida B. Wells—and allows visitors to better understand the long fight for women’s suffrage.

 Check out the National Constitution Center's website for a variety of events throughout the year, many of them available virtually for anyone to join.